llmlks/QuakeWatch/instructions.md

 Different clusters can be compared easily by selecting a time range in each of the two tabs. **NB**: The clustering takes quite a while, especially with large amounts of data.

+When using FENCAT data, only the earthquakes that occurred after the year 1677 can be processed due to limitations in date handling.
+This leaves out about 27 earthquakes from the start.

 ##### Data